JaromPD/Data-Structures-Tutorial/3-trees.md

 			self.left = None
 			self.right = None
 ```
 Now the Node object is completed!
 Easy right?
-Now it's time to work the trees initial member variable which is just the root Node which is initial empty.
+Now it's time to work the Tree's initial member variable which is just the root Node which is initially empty.

 ```python
 class BST: